drivitapp/AndroidSDK-Sample/README.md

 ```
 If you don't set any notifications, the SDK will use the default ones.
 ### 4. Login/signup your user into the SDK
-You have to login the user into the SDK before it starts recording trips.
+You have to signup/login the user into the SDK before it starts recording trips.
 To do so, create an instance of the ```DrivitLoginSignupOperation``` object and
-provide it with the info of your user:
+provide it with the info of your user.
+This is how you would login:

 ```java
 DrivitLoginSignupOperation login = new DrivitLoginSignupOperation(context);